HR-CMGT/CLE-speedcourses/circuit-playground/readme.md

 ![dcmotor](./images/dcmotors.png)

 DC Motors use too much power for the Circuit Playground.
-[We solve this by connecting the **Adafruit Crickit** to the Playground](../crickit/readme.md)!
+You can solve this by [using the **Adafruit Crickit**](../crickit/readme.md).
+The Crickit allows you to control two motors separately.
+You can also [connect dc motors to their own power source with a relais](#relais).
+The relais allows you to connect more than two motors.

 If you don't have a CRICKIT [you can use the **CLEVER Mosfet** to safely control a DC motor](./mosfet.md)